 Both can stop hair growth.
 But if you take methotrexate to suppress your immune system and stop inflammation, you may reverse scarring and hair follicle damage.
 This can stimulate new hair growth.

 One study evaluated 31 people with alopecia areata on methotrexate.
-The study found that 67.7 percent of participants had regrowth greater than 50 percent while on methotrexate.
+The study found that

 About 77 percent of participants who took methotrexate in combination with a corticosteroid had regrowth greater than 50 percent.